melissahughesatx/api-docs/docs/a.README.md

 Supercharge your product by embedding multiple finance automation features with a single API.

 How many times have you heard the words, *I love doing invoicing, paperwork is the high point of my day*?
-But the most important part of any business is to easily get paid.
+In fact the priority of any business is to easily get paid as well as to pay suppliers in time.
 Make it easy for your clients to spend less time on accounting and paperwork and your satisfied customers increase your revenue.

 The number of finance apps is increasing exponentially.
 Creating software connectors for the main financial services is a large and expensive piece of work.
 Monite has done the heavy lifting for you.
 You use the Monite API to easily add invoicing and finance data from multiple sources into your app with a few REST calls.

 Light development work for you, happy customers, increased revenue, not bad.

 ## Monite features